-In order to further investigate the age of the perpetrators, the sample was divided into two populations: juvenile and adult.
-Those in the juvenile category committed their attacks while they were secondary school students.
+while they were secondary school students.
 Those in the adult category committed their attacks after secondary school.
-Apart from two exceptions, the juvenile shooters were age 18 or younger, and the adult shooters were age 19 or older.
-Though much of the literature on school shooters has focused on adolescents, the data in Table 4 demonstrate the significant number of older shooters.
-Table 4 also indicates that the number of youths vs. adults changed over time, with Period 2 having an older population than Period 1.
+Apart from two exceptions, the juvenile shooters were 18 or younger in age, and the adult shooters were 19 or older.
+Though much of the literature on school shooters has focused on adolescents, the data in Table 4 demonstrates the significant number of older shooters.
+Table 4 also indicates that the number of youths versus adults changed over time, with Period 2 having an older population than Period 1.